lize-alberts/lize-alberts.github.io/content/publication/preprint-relationships/index.md

 ---

-title: "Beyond Interaction: Investigating the Appropriateness of Human-AI Assistant Relationships"
+title: "The Code That Binds Us: Navigating the Appropriateness of Human-AI Assistant Relationships"
 authors:
 - Arianna Manzini
 - Geoff Keeling